inkstitch/inkstitch/_pages/en/upcoming.md

 ![Cherry for  kaallen preview](/assets/images/fonts/cherry_for_kaalleen.png)

-*  Cherry for  Kaalleen a été modifiée pour inclure un léger remplissage.
+*  Cherry for  Kaalleen has  been  modified  to include a light blue  fill.

 All fonts have been reworked to be more stable when transformed.